cjhammons/Multiple-Linear-Regression-on-Medical-Data/final-report.md

 ## Research question

-The of our research will be to build a model for predicting the total charge of a patient's stay at a hospital.
+The purpose of our research will be to build a model for predicting the total charge of a patient's stay at a hospital.
 We will look at patient demographics and health conditions to make this prediction.

 We're making the assumption that the data we are using is clean and valid.